nelsonfigueroa/nelson.cloud/content/posts/2022-05-30-invoking-amazon-api-gateway-with-an-api-key.md

 +++
-title = "Invoking Amazon API Gateway with an API Key" summary = "Invoking Amazon API Gateway with an API Key" date = "2022-06-06" categories = ["AWS"]
+title = "Invoking Amazon API Gateway with an API Key" summary = "How to pass an API key via the x-api-key header when invoking AWS API Gateway with curl and Python." date = "2022-06-06" categories = ["AWS"]
 ShowToc = true